Yankees vs. Rays Player Props Betting Odds

 Torres Stats

-- Torres will look for his seventh straight game with a hit in this contest.
-In his last 10 outings he is batting .286 with five doubles, two home runs, two walks and seven RBI.
+- Torres hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is hitting .286 with five doubles, two home runs, two walks and nine RBI.

 Torres Recent Games